KesseNones/KnockOffBreakout/README.txt

 	making it immune to getting stuck in a side to side loop.

 EXTERNAL RESOURCES USED
-	ballHitSound.wav came from Xtreme Pong but I made the sound affect for it so it's still owned by me.
+	ballHitSound.wav came from Xtreme Pong, but I made the sound effect for it, so it's still owned by me.

-	explosionSoundCustom.wav was made for Xtreme Pong originally but was made by me so it's fine.
+	explosionSoundCustom.wav was made for Xtreme Pong originally but was made by me, so it's fine.

 	All custom images and text were made by me in the open source image editor Gimp.